VA Platform Incident Playbook

 Incident Retrospective Process

-OCTODE leadership may request that the Incident Commander schedule a retrospective meeting to bring all relevant parties together and discuss the PM while it is still in draft form.
+OCTODE leadership may request that the Incident Commander schedule a retrospective meeting to bring all relevant parties together and discuss the Post Mortem (PM) while it is still in draft form.
 The intent of the meeting is typically to review and go through the details of the PM.

 The postmortem document should be as complete as possible prior to the discussion.
 This should be treated as a call to cover the final draft.